Weird films from far away

 In the image above, Kinksi looks like a tortured soul from the 19th century, while Anthony Franciosa looks like he just walked off the set of “The Name of the Game.”
 Even his haircut is an anachronism.

-Once inside the castle, Alan is surprised to learn he is not alone.
+Once inside the castle, Alan is surprised to learn he is not alone as advertised.
 He meets the hauntingly beautiful Elisabeth Blackwood-Dollister (Michelle Mercier), sister of Lord Blackwood.
 When Alan first sees Elisabeth’s face through a sheer curtain, he thinks she is one of the many framed portraits hanging on the castle walls.
 (It’s a good bit of stagecraft.)

 That night, Elisabeth enters Alan’s bedroom, and they have a drink.
 She notices he is reading a book by a Dr. Camus, who writes about “metaphysical medicine.”
 When Elisabeth throws herself at Alan, he takes the bait — the second bad decision he has made this day.
 Once she seduces him, the camera pans the room toward the fireplace, settling upon the flames.
 Ooh, symbolism!